awsdocs/amazon-sagemaker-developer-guide/doc_source/search.md

 ### Get Suggestions for a Search \(API\)<a name="search-suggestion-api"></a>

-To get suggestions for a search, use `get_search_suggestions` function in the API\.
+To get suggestions for a search, use [GetSearchSuggestions](API_GetSearchSuggestions.md) in the API\.

-The following code example shows a `get_search_suggestions` request syntax:
+The following code example for AWS SDK for Python \(Boto 3\) shows a `get_search_suggestions` request for items containing "linear":

 ```
 search_suggestion_params={